Please refer to the University’s Glossary of Terms for policies and procedures.

 6. Notification of supplementary assessment

-6.1 Students identified to undertake supplementary assessment will be given written notice by Student Services and Engagement (if the supplementary assessment task is a Central Examination) or the Faculty office (if the supplementary assessment task takes a different form).
+6.1 Students identified to undertake supplementary assessment will be given written notice by Student Services and Engagement (if the supplementary assessment task is a Central Examination) or the school office (if the supplementary assessment task takes a different form).

 6.2 In the case of Supplementary assessment - Other (SO), subsequently to the initial notification, the Course Coordinator will provide the student with details on the task and logistics for completing the supplementary assessment.